 Minwax’s Water-based Polycrylic Top Coat is a commonly used clear coat for furniture refinishing.
-All seven top coats are good products but I found our top three clear coats all performed better than Polycrylic in terms of durability and water permeability.
+All seven topcoats are good products but I found our top three clear coats all performed with better results than Polycrylic in terms of durability and water permeability.

 Several furniture painters have trouble with polycrylic streaking or forming stripes on the surface.
 I’ve seen this problem as well but what helps is to add a little extra product per coat on your surface.
-By adding extra polycrylic, it seemed to minimize streaking significantly!
+By adding extra polyacrylic, it seemed to minimize streaking significantly!

 Oil-Based Polyurethanes: Minwax’s Oil-Based Polyurethane and Varathane’s Oil-Based Polyurethane

 Oil-based polyurethanes are great when it comes to having a waterproof surface as they both left no glass rings on the surface of each sample.
 HOWEVER, there were several bubbles in the Minwax surface and both caused pretty severe ambering of the painted surface.

 The Minwax polyurethane separated so it took me a while to stir the product so it was once again consistent.
 If you don’t stir in the solids, your finish will be a high gloss finish.